foo123/DateX/README.md

 # DateX

-eXtended Date parsing / formatting / validation for Node/JS, Python, PHP
+eXtended and localised Date parsing, formatting and validation for Node/JS, Python, PHP